aviralharsh/JPMC-Software-Engineering-Virtual-Experience/README.md

 # JPMC-Software-Engineering-Virtual-Experience
-This repository contains all the tasks assigned in JPMC Virtual Software Experience Program.
+This repository contains solution to all the tasks assigned in JPMC Virtual Software Experience Program.

-(All the necessary changes to be made are done the files uploaded in the respective repository here)
+(All the necessary changes that are to be made in different files are done, and they are uploaded in their respective Modules)

 **TASK - 1:**